rr-developer/LUKS-on-Raspberry-Pi/index.md

 ```
 time dd bs=4k count=XXXXX if=/dev/sda | sha1sum
 ```
 Assuming that the checksums are correct, now it is time to encrypt the root filesystem of the SD Card, to create the LUKS volume using ‘cryptsetup’.
-The are many parameter and possible values for the encryption.
+There are many parameters and possible values for the encryption.
 This is the command I have chosen:
 ```
 cryptsetup --type luks2 --cipher xchacha20,aes-adiantum-plain64 --hash sha256 --iter-time 5000 –keysize 256 --pbkdf argon2i luksFormat /dev/mmcblk0p2
 ```